 Use adapters to connect one type of connection to a different type of power source.
 You can plug a 30A camper into a 50A service or vice versa.
 You can also plug either into a standard home outlet which is either 15A or 20A.

-Do NOT use adapters to connect your camper to a typical 50A service outlet in a home like the one meant for your clothes dryer.
+Be VERY careful typical 30A or 50A service outlet in a home like the one meant for your clothes dryer.
 All RV connections are 120V and that clothes dryer outlet is 240V.
-You will cause extensive damage.
+Many of these have no ground, introducing safety hazards in RV use.

 Remember, if you plug a larger camper rating into a lower rated outlet, you are limited on how many and what type of services you can use in the camper.
 For example, a 15A service will not be likely to be able to run: